WASdev/sample.rtcomm.mobile/README.md

-These are notes on how this project was setup.
+ Mobile sample application using lib.rtcomm.clientjs and lib.angular-rtcomm.

 To use this sample application, you need to do the follwoing steps:

 1. Install NodeJS from here https://nodejs.org/.
-Close the cmd window and open new one to contine installation (to be sure that npm commant will work).
+Please verify the installation path is added to Path environment variable

 2. Know your MQTT server address host:port (used in step 7.1) - you will need this server to communicate between users.
-Liberty server can be used as MQTT server.
+Liberty server can be used as MQTT server (Follow the [instructions](http://www-01.ibm.com/support/knowledgecenter/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/twlp_config_rtcomm.html) to configure Liberty as MQTT server - )

 3. Install ionic & cordova & bower: